 What does the case challenge involve?

 - Cross-disciplinary engagement to arrive at creative solutions

-- The EC3 planning committee will solicit applications from current students (senior undergraduate, graduate, or professional) or recent graduates (graduated in the past 24 months) from any disciplinary concentration to take part in the case challenge.
+- We will solicit applications from current students (senior undergraduate, graduate, or professional) and early-career professionals (graduated within the past 5 years) from any disciplinary concentration to take part in the case challenge.

 - Training from leading experts on evaluation capacity building

 - In the Winter and early Spring 2024, teams and representatives from the real-world organization selected as the case site will have the opportunity to learn about evaluation capacity building and related topics with leading experts in the field.
 These interactive, live-streamed sessions will focus on delivering foundational material and insights on “hot” topics relevant to the forthcoming case.